 #6 Get lost around the side streets of Psyri

 No matter how many times I visit this area I get confused about where I am and end up walking in circles.
 This eclectic, highly graffitied area is home to lots of great places to eat, drink, and dance.
-During the day it’s great to just walk around and get lost, grab some brunch in Zampano, their eggs benedict is one of the best in Athens.
-Head to Little Kook for a dessert and their magnificent decor.
-At night, head to one of the street bars, my favourite is Old Fashioned Bar, they serve great Guinness and delicious cocktails at very affordable prices.
+During the day it’s great to just walk around and get lost.
+You can grab some brunch in Zampano, their eggs benedict is one of the best in Athens.
+Or head to Little Kook for a dessert and their magnificent decor.
+Once night hits, head to one of the street bars, my favourite is Old Fashioned Bar, they serve great Guinness and delicious cocktails at very affordable prices.

 #7 Karaoke at Ghost House